 First, look for a need in the law school community to ensure that the event is of interest and that people will attend.
 For example, 1L students often feel that there are too many "how to prepare and study for exam" sessions.
 Collaborate with other groups to plan, promote, and sponsor the event.
-This will help build relationships and avoid duplicating other groups' events.
-Collaboration is highly encouraged by the administration and SBA.
+This will help build relationships and avoid duplicating other group's events.

 When planning the date of your event, remember to look at the EMS Calendar and avoid conflicts such as 1L writing assignment due dates, religious observations, exams, etc. See the scheduling discussion below for more detailed information on how to check for date conflicts and reserve rooms.
 Any major event that is intended for an audience broader than students must have the date cleared by the administration.
-Once you have a description of the event and an idea as to when you would like to hold it, please submit your event details via the Student Organization Event Form linked here: https://forms.law.asu.edu/view.php?id=828929.
+Once you have a description of the event and an idea as to when you would like to hold it, please email your preferred dates and possible alternative days to the Events & Administration Program Coordinator.

 Most importantly, keep in mind that there are some law school events that no group should conflict with.
 Among those are the Pedrick Lecture, the Shoen Lecture, the Canby Lecture, and the John P. Morris Symposium.
-Student organization room requests that conflict with these College of Law events will be denied.
-In addition, please note that Wednesday lunch periods are presumed reserved for Career Services and other administrative presentations.
-If your student organization is interested in hosting an on-campus Wednesday event during the lunch hour, and no alternative days are available, please contact Student Services to see if an exception can be granted.
+Student Organization room requests that conflict with these College of Law events will be denied.
+In addition, please note that W ednesday lunch periods are presumed reserved for Career Services and other administrative presentations.
+However, if there are no Career Services or administrative presentations on the calendar then student organizations may reserve rooms no earlier than one week in advance.